msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_10_device-integrity.md

 ## 9.10\.
 Device Integrity

-The following requirements ensures there is transparancy to the status of the device integrity.
+The following requirements ensures there is transparency to the status of the device integrity.
 Device implementations:

 *    [C-0-1] MUST correctly report through the System API method